xon-systems/XIBT/README.rst

 .. code:: text

     $ ./setup.py
-    In order to make use of the XON Juniper Install Base script, you require API login details from XON Systems If you do not have these already, please email support@xon.co.za in order to obtain it.
-    API login username: obtainThisFromXON
-    API login password: obtainThisFromXON
-    API login domain id: obtainThisFromXON

     The XON Junos Installation Base maintenance script will log into network devices in order to gather inventory information.